daniebker/aws_log_cleaner/README.md

 OR
 * A credentials file must be present in  `~\.aws`

-The application defaults to `eu-west-1` but this can be overridden using `AWS_DEFAULT_REGION` environment variable.
+The application defaults to `eu-west-1` but this can be overridden using `AWS_REGION` environment variable, or by passing -r [--region] on the commandline.

 ### From the command line